manga109/panel-order-estimator/README.md

 ## Overlapping Panels
-When a set of inseparable panels remain in the leaf node, the set as a whole is given a single order, and are shown in dotted-line bounding boxes:
+When a set of inseparable panels remains in the leaf node, the set as a whole is given a single order, and are shown in dotted-line bounding boxes:

 ![Example estimation result for overlapping panels.](./res/overlapping.png)